 - We reviewed systems and procedures to identify potential areas of management override risk.
-In particular, we carried out testing of journal entries and other adjustments for appropriateness, and evaluating the business rationale of any large or unusual transactions to determine whether they were significant to our assessment. - We reviewed key controls, authorisation procedures and decision making processes for any unusual or one-off transactions. - We reviewed minutes of Trustee Board meetings and other relevant sub-committees of the Board such as the Finance Committee and agreed the financial statement disclosures to underlying supporting documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Academy.
-We assessed details of any breaches where applicable in order to assess the impact upon the Academy. - We reviewed the Internal Scrutiny Reports. - We have reviewed any correspondence with the ESFA / DfE and the procedures in place for the reporting of incidents to the Trustees including reporting of any serious incidents to the Regulator if necessary.
+In particular, we carried out testing of journal entries and other adjustments for appropriateness, and evaluating the business rationale of any large or unusual transactions to determine whether they were significant to our assessment. - We reviewed minutes of Trustee Board meetings and other relevant sub-committees of the Board such as the Finance Committee and agreed the financial statement disclosures to underlying supporting - documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Academy.
+We assessed details of any breaches where applicable in order to assess the impact upon the Academy.

+• We reviewed the Internal Scrutiny Reports.